anton-mcquinn/amdb/README.md

 ### 4. Environment Configuration

-Create a `.env` file in the backend directory using the provided example:
+Create a `.env` file in the rootdirectory using the provided example:

 ```bash
 cp .env.example .env